 This blog is part of the Analyzing Scoliosis series, which is designed to teach movement practitioners how to work confidently with clients who have scoliosis.
 In previous posts I discussed the typical scoliotic body, common types of scoli (AIS and functional scoliosis), when to work with a client, handling misdiagnosed client, the importance of movement, and the role of the instructor.
+My book, Analyzing Scoliosis, which covers the topics in this series (as well as others) in more depth, is available on Amazon.

 What is a dream team?
 Why do you need one?
 I think the heart of the answer lies in how the medical community treats scoliosis patients.
 Even though research has proven that movement helps scoli, most western medicine students and practitioners give very little consideration to physical exercise as a form of therapy for scoliosis (1).